marco0631/chenyinchao/README.md

 # Hey, Nice to meet you! 祝你好运，不止今天

 ## About me
-💙 Hi, I'm a full-stack developer from Baise,China🇨🇳🇨🇳🇨🇳. \n 💜 Software engineering major in college. \n
+💙 Hi, I'm a full-stack developer from Baise,China🇨🇳🇨🇳🇨🇳. <br>
+💜 Software engineering major in college. <br>
-💚 Over 8 years of work experience. \n
+💚 Over 8 years of work experience. <br>
-💛 Strong interest in computer science and artificial intelligence. \n
+💛 Strong interest in computer science and artificial intelligence. <br>

 ## Languages
 <span>